chrisbazley/GKeyLib/README.md

 - Allow a null context argument to the progress callback.
 - Fix warnings when a format specifies type 'void *' but the argument has type 'char *'.

+Release 7 (10 May 2025)
+- Forbid a null context argument to the progress callback.
+- Forbid a null context argument to the ring buffer callback.

 Contact details
 ---------------